rackerlabs/support-how-to/access-contents-of-a-first-generation-cloud-server-image.md

 ###Mount a Windows VHD

-1. Open a run dialogue box, type "diskmgmt.msc", and then press enter.
+1. Open a run dialog box, type **diskmgmt.msc**, and then press **Enter**.
 This starts the Disk Management utility.
 2. Click, **Action**, and then click **Attach VHD**.
 3. Click **Browse**, locate the VHD file, click **Open**, and then click **OK**.
-4. The disk is now available in disk management, and a drive letter can now be assigned, if one isn't already assigned.
+4. The disk is now available in disk management.
+5. A drive letter can now be assigned, if one isn't already assigned.